TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Main_Processor.md

 ## Buildable schematic

 ![image](https://github.com/CarsonDPope/Active-Noise-Control-With-Wall-Transmission-Detection/blob/jmvega52-patch-1/Documentation/Images/DSPBOARD.png)
 The above image is a schematic of the BF706 processor, the schematic focuses on the most important aspects of this device with respect to the overall design goal.
-The schematics shows STEREO input and output  ports along with a micro USB input and the subsystems that will connected to this device.
+The schematic shows stereo input and output ports along with a micro USB input and the subsystems that will connected to this device.
 ## Analysis

 #### Psuedo Code Flow Chart